davidgasquez/handbook/Writing.md

   1. It gets to the point.
   2. It is interesting.
 Written from your own experience, in your personal voice.
   3. It is grounded in reality.
+- Reading is the inhale, writing is the exhale.
+Breathe.

 ## Executable Writing